 Instructions

-- In a blender jar, add frozen blueberries, lemon juice, mint leaves, roasted cumin powder, black salt, soda or sparkling water, salt, and chaat masala.
-You can add little brown sugar if you want.
-Blend it all together.
+- In a blender jar, add blueberries, lemon juice, mint leaves, roasted cumin powder, black salt, sugar, salt, and chaat masala.

 I love making popsicles for the kids at home.
 So much healthier than store bought.
 The kids and I loved these.
 Such an interesting combination of spices.